 Krav Maga, just like any other kind of martial arts, requires regular training and practice in order to sharpen your self-defense skills.

-It’s like a sports athlete and if he doesn’t train hard enough, then he won’t be able to perform at 100% efficiency and somebody else will take home the Olympic gold medal, which will leave him with a ton of regret probably for the rest of his life.
+Like an athlete that doesn’t train hard enough, they won’t be able to perform at 100% efficiency and somebody else will take home the gold medal, leaving them to wonder why.

-With Krav Maga, however, you may regret not having done your best when you find yourself in a critical situation.
+Unlike a sport event with Krav Maga, you may regret not having done your best when you find yourself in a critical situation.

 But how often should you practice Krav Maga?

 - 1 Your Goals Define the Training Required to Achieve Them

 - 2 Krav Maga Training Cost – Not Just Financial

 Your Goals Define the Training Required to Achieve Them

 First you must ask yourself what your training goals are, then you can rough draft a plan on how to achieve them.

 Evaluate your self-defense needs so you can choose what kind of Krav Maga training you will undertake.